Racial Equity in Education Law and Policy Clinic

 Our Work

 The Racial Equity in Education Law and Policy Clinic (REEL Policy Clinic) centers its work at the intersections of education law, racial equity, and legislative advocacy.
-Student attorneys explore the origins of racial inequities in education and the role of law in entrenching them.
-This work includes addressing issues that disproportionately impact the educational experiences and outcomes of students of color, including discriminatory school discipline practices, police presence in schools, school segregation, resource inequities, narrow and punitive assessments, and educational approaches that focus on remediation of students of color.
+Student attorneys explore the origins of racial inequities in education and the role of law in either eliminating or entrenching them.
+This work includes addressing issues that disproportionately impact the educational experiences and outcomes of students of color, including discriminatory school discipline practices, police presence in schools, school segregation, resource inequities, and educational approaches that focus on remediation of students of color.

-Students will employ a range of strategies to advance client legislative goals, including but not limited to:
+Students will learn and apply a range of strategies to advance client legislative goals, including but not limited to:

 By engaging in legislative advocacy on behalf of clients, students build key legislative lawyering skills, including statutory interpretation, creative problem-solving, reflective lawyering, client interviewing, and collaboration.